navikt/syfosmsyfoservice/README.md

 # SYFO Sykmelding Apprec
-This project contains sends the apprec to emottak
+This project contains reads mq for SM2013

 # Technologies used